Millard House (Pasadena, California): Construction

 Millard awarded the house's general construction contract to a local company named A. C. Parlee for $9,810 after Pasadena officials approved the drawings on March 15, 1923.
 Work on the foundation had just been approved, and site excavation began soon after that.
 Wright's son Lloyd Wright supervised the construction.
 Over the next two months, the blocks' designs were modified.
 The government of Pasadena approved a new-building permit for the house on July 10.
 By then, the house's exterior walls were partially complete.
 Unlike for Wright's later textile-block houses, the specifications for the blocks used in La Miniatura do not survive in full, and many details of the blocks are known only from Wright's autobiography.
 Whatever drawings did exist were vague, requiring the contractor to devise their own interpretation of Wright's plans.
-In his biography, Wright wrote that he combined a certain ratio of gravel, cement, and sand, then poured that aggregate into a wooden mold.
+In his autobiography, Wright wrote that he combined a certain ratio of gravel, cement, and sand, then poured that aggregate into a wooden mold.
 Since the molds tended to warp when they were warm, they could not be used to create blocks to precise dimensions; as such, some of the blocks vary slightly.
 Some of Parlee's relatives who lived nearby helped create the blocks.

 Millard left for Europe in mid-1923, after construction had reached the second story.
 Wright temporarily reassigned Parlee away from La Miniatura's construction that August, asking the company to instead construct one of the guest houses outside Hollyhock House on Olive Hill in Hollywood.
 As a direct result, by November 1923, the construction of La Miniatura was running significantly behind the original schedule.
 Parlee was also hired in late 1923 to construct a theater, the Little Dipper, near the Hollyhock House.
 When the Little Dipper project was canceled a short time later, Wright ordered his bank not to pay Parlee any further; at the time, Parlee had already collected $8,961.50 for his construction of La Miniatura.
 At the beginning of 1924, Parlee quit from his job as La Miniatura's construction contractor.

 After the original contractor's resignation, Wright and Millard took over the final stages of the house's construction.
-The historian Robert Sweeney wrote that the sudden change in plans had cost Millard an additional $8,636.45.
+Sweeney wrote that the sudden change in plans had cost Millard an additional $8,636.45.
 As with Wright's other textile-block buildings, the construction cost significantly exceeded its original budget because of the unusual construction methods that were used.
 The project cost has been variously cited as $17,000 (which would have made it 70% over budget) or $18,000 (80% over budget).
 Despite this, Millard felt that the house's design was worth the extra cost.
 As Millard would later tell Wright, "Your conduct and mine in the construction of 'La Miniatura' is incomprehensible even to ourselves."